Back to Annuity Basics: What You Should Know for Retirement Planning

-What are Annuities and How Do Annuities Work?
+What are Annuities and How do they Work?

 One option you might consider for income in retirement is an annuity.
-So, what is an annuity?
-An annuity is a contract between you and an insurance company designed to assist you in meeting your retirement income goals.1^The Securities and Exchange Commission “Fast Answers: Annuities”
+An annuity is a contract between you and an insurance company designed to assist you in meeting your retirement income goals.

 How do annuities work?
 In exchange for either a single or recurring payment, which is called a premium, the insurance company promises to make a series of payments to you either immediately (an immediate annuity) or at some point in the future (a deferred annuity).